denysdovhan/wtfjs/README.md

 [[[[[[ undefined ]]]]]] == '' // true
 ```

-### 💡 Explanation
+### 💡 Explanation:

 You should watch very carefully for the above examples!
-The behaviour is described in section [**7.2.13** Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/#sec-abstract-equality-comparison) of the specification.
+The behaviour is described in section [**7.2.15** Abstract Equality Comparison](https://262.ecma-international.org/11.0/index.html#sec-abstract-equality-comparison) of the specification.

 ## `undefined` and `Number`